Otyken: Development

+Activity

+Otyken released their first album in 2018.
+A yurt was constructed at the apiary in the following year to host rehearsals and meetings, and they began holding concerts regularly at the museum.

+Otyken performed in numerous international events such as Universiade, the Freestyle Wrestling World Championship, and the Grammy's Global Spin.

+Their second album Kykakacha, released in 2021, contained more pop and EDM elements, as well as tracks remade with a new lead singer, Azyan.

-The group has faced some setbacks due to wartime sanctions imposed on Russia by Western nations.
-In 2022, their Paypal account was blocked and their international sales were limited.
+The group has faced some setbacks due to International sanctions during the Russian invasion of Ukraine.
+In 2022, their PayPal account was blocked and their international sales were limited.
 Furthermore, Otyken was invited to perform in the FIFA World Cup Qatar 2022 opening ceremony, however they were rejected last minute in October after the European Sports Committee banned Russians from participating.

-The group made plans to perform in the USA in 2023, including on America's Got Talent, however the United States government is preventing them from entering the country.
+The group made plans to perform in the USA in 2023, including on America's Got Talent, but they were denied the entry to the United States.

 Members

-Otyken's members are of Chulym, Ket, and Selkup ethnicity – ethnic groups that may be related to the Ainu and to the American Indians.
+Historically, Otyken's members were alleged to have been of Chulym, Ket, Khakas, Dolgan, and Selkup ethnicity.
 All of the members are local talent from tiny settlements near Pasechnoye village, where medicine and electricity are difficult to access and food is obtained locally through fishing, hunting, foraging, farming, and beekeeping.
 As a result, the group's members maintain busy lives outside of the band, working in their communities and assisting their families – especially in summer, when concerts come to a halt.
-Although there are around ten main members in the group, fewer people tend to participate in concerts, depending on each person’s availability.
-None of the performers were professionally trained in music (with the exception of Ach), however many indigenous Siberians have musical abilities, as it is customary for them to play folk songs and instruments in the home.
+Although there are around ten main members in the group, fewer people used to participate in concerts, depending on each person's availability.
+In 2025, all members were present at all shows.
+Few of the performers were professionally trained in music (with the exception of Ach), but many indigenous Siberians have musical abilities as it is customary for them to play folk songs and instruments in the home.
+They go by stage names and are not allowed to have social media accounts, according to an interview with past members.